 The School of Visual Arts in New York offers a BFA in Animation that provides students with all the tools they need to succeed.
-Students train on the most up-to-date software and hardware used in the animation industry.
-Graduates of the program have gone on to work for Disney, DreamWorks, Warner Brothers, Nickelodeon and other well-known animation studios.
-The school has a graduation rate of 69 percent.
-The curriculum for the animation degree includes storyboarding, sound design and layout courses.
-Students must also complete two anatomy courses to complete the program.
+Students train on the most up-to-date animation software and hardware used by professional animators.

 The school has also been named one of the best Art and Design Schools by Salary Potential by Payscale.
 The School of Visual Arts is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools as well as the National Association of Schools of Art and Design.